Thioridazine: History

-Antibiotic activity
+Antimicrobial activity

 Thioridazine is known to kill extensively drug-resistant tuberculosis and to make methicillin-resistant Staphylococcus aureus sensitive to β-lactam antibiotics.
 A possible mechanism of action for the drug's antibiotic activity is via the inhibition of bacterial secretion pumps.
-The β-lactam antibiotic resistance is due to the secretion β-lactamase a protein that destroys antibiotics.
+The β-lactam antibiotic resistance is due to the secretion β-lactamase, a protein that destroys antibiotics.
 If the bacteria cannot secrete the β-lactamase, then the antibiotic will be effective.
-The drug has been successfully used in the treatment of granulomatous amoebic encephalitis in conjunction with more conventional amoebicidal medications.
+Phenothiazines more broadly have also been used in combination with other drugs to treat infections caused by pathogenic free living ameoba (PFLA).

 Synthesis

-Note: Same sidechain used for Mesoridazine, & Sulforidazine.
+Note: Same sidechain used for mesoridazine and sulforidazine.

 The alkylation of 2-Picoline [109-06-8] (1) with formaldehyde gives 2-Pyridineethanol [103-74-2] (2).
 Forming the quat salt with methyl iodide [74-88-4] leads to 2-(2-hydroxyethyl)-1-methyl-pyridinium iodide [56622-15-2] (3).
 Catalytic hydrogenation in the presence of hydrochloric acid leads to 2-(2-Chloroethyl)-1-Methylpiperidine [50846-01-0] (4).
 Alkylation of 2-Methylthiophenothiazine [7643-08-5] (5) in the presence of sodium hydride base completed the synthesis of Thioridazine (6).